kiseonjeong/convolutional-neural-network-with-numpy/README.md

-# neural network for python
+# neural network with numpy
- implementation of neural network using numpy
+ implementation of neural network with numpy